SemyonMerkulov/django-react-app/README.md

 If you want to be on a shell for one of the Docker services, you can do something like:
 `docker-compose run --rm frontend bash`

-Things I want to add:
-- config for circle to deploy on `master` (wondering if i can get default branch name) and tagged releases
-- React Router
-- Redux & directory structure
-- A server side rendering
-- Service Workers and easy to config [strategies](https://jakearchibald.com/2014/offline-cookbook/)
-- Instructions on easy deployment to cloud.gov
-- Directory structure?
-- USWDS in some form?